Embiid, Covington help carry 76ers past Pistons

-PHILADELPHIA -- Joel Embiid and Robert Covington had 25 points apiece as the Philadelphia 76ers rallied to beat the Detroit Pistons 108-103 on Saturday night.
+Embiid had, by his own description, “a bad night,” despite matching the 25 points of teammate Robert Covington in the Sixers’ 108-103 victory.

-Embiid, who had engaged in a war of words with Detroit center Andre Drummond earlier in the day, added 10 rebounds.
-He made just 7 of 21 shots from the floor, however.
+Embiid shot just 7 of 21 from the floor, however, and committed six turnovers.

-Drummond, who fouled out with 2:35 left, finished with 14 points, 11 rebounds and six assists.
+Drummond, who fouled out with 2:35 left, finished with 14 points, 11 rebounds, six assists and five steals.

-Sixers forward Dario Saric, who scored 17 points, keyed an 18-6 run late in the game with two 3-pointers -- the first of which put Philadelphia ahead to stay at 92-91 with 6:06 left.

-The Pistons later closed to 106-103 on a 3-pointer by Langston Galloway with eight seconds to play, but Sixers guard J.J.
-Redick nailed two free throws with six seconds remaining.
+The Pistons later closed to 106-103 on a 3-pointer by Langston Galloway with eight seconds to play, but Redick connected twice at the line to ice it.

-Redick contributed 18 points for Philadelphia (13-9), which won for the second time in three games.

 Detroit (14-8) dropped its second straight, despite 27 points from Tobias Harris and 25 from Reggie Jackson.